dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

 ## Pull the Image from Another Device

-Next, pull the image from the registry you pushed your image to on an ARM32 device (like a Pi).
+Next, pull the image from the registry you pushed your image to, on an ARM32 device (like a Pi).

 Update the path locations, registry, and user names to the ones you are using.